Last Updated on

 Though the installations change each year, when I visited in September 2018, one whole floor was so dark, I was counseled to “feel my way” around with my hands, and wait 15 minutes for my eyes to adjust.

-In the second building – a three-story row house – my walk-through a “multitude of layers” of construction materials, architectural models, strange objects, audio, and video projections evoked an Alice In Wonderland meets Wes Anderson vibe that was viscerally creepy.
+In the second building – a three-story row house – my near crawl through a “multitude of layers” of construction materials, architectural models, strange objects, audio, and video projections evoked an Alice In Wonderland meets Wes Anderson vibe that was viscerally creepy.

-On the same street and steps from The Mattress Factory (above), Randyland – the wildly colorful brainchild of Randy Gibson, whose goal was “to bring happiness to his neighborhood” – is such an ecstatic, iridescent, geometric, disjointed, engrossing, eclectically decorated home and property, it’s become a media darling.
+Randyland is the wildly colorful brainchild of Randy Gibson, whose goal was “to bring happiness to his neighborhood.”
+On the same street and steps from The Mattress Factory (above), Randyland is such an ecstatic, iridescent, geometric, disjointed, engrossing, eclectically decorated home and property, it’s become a media darling.

 Where to Eat in Pittsburgh PA Now